not001praween001/stockMN-exe/README.md

 3. Login to the programe.

 4. Program will update DB support version 1.3 at first time.
-Close the program
+Close the program.

 5. Open and login with your account again.